wheeler-dev/whiskey_release_radar/README.md

 > If you encounter the message: _"Error loading client secret file"_<br/>
 > Make sure you stored your google accounts _credentials.json_ at the root of the project folder, as described above.

-Follow the link, log into the google account and copy the generated token back into the console to complete the app authentication process.<br/>
+Follow the link, log into the google account, grant the requested access and copy the generated token back into the console to complete the app authentication process.<br/>
 If a previously stored token is available and still valid, this step will be skipped.<br/>
 From this point on, the application will keep track of new products available on a 10-minute intervall.